Alessio Deledda: 2020

 Despite this, he was retained for the 2020 F3 season, and partnered 2019 teammates Alex Peroni and German Sophia Flörsch.
 By the conclusion of his second season in Formula 3, his best finish had been 16th place, while all of his other finishes across several dozen races had been 20th or lower.

 FIA Formula 2 Championship

 On January 22, 2021, Deledda was announced to be signing for HWA Racelab in Formula 2, partnering fellow countryman Matteo Nannini.

 At the second round of the season in Monaco, Deledda qualified 6.8 seconds slower than polesitter Théo Pourchaire, which was outside of the 107% rule.
 Despite this, he was given permission to start the races from 22nd and last place on the grid.
-He finished the season 25th in the driver's championship standings, with no points scored.
+He finished the season 25th in the driver's championship standings, with no points scored, whereas even Mahaveer Raghunathan scored 1 point.

 Sportscar career

 2022: Switch to DTM

 For the 2022 season, Deledda left single-seaters to join the Deutsche Tourenwagen Masters, driving a Lamborghini Huracán GT3 Evo for Grasser Racing.
 He scored his only point of the campaign during the final race at Hockenheim and finished 26th in the standings.